CBPher24/Where_has_bigfoot_been/README.md

 Connect to MongoDB and your database.
 Create a route that reads from the database and connects and incorporates it into your `index.html` which will open and display your dashboard.

-- When creating `.js` files for javascript, you will need a `config.js` to hold your API key for accessing Leaflet, a `logic.js` page for your javascript code to create maps using Leaflet and a `plots.js` page for your Plot.ly charts and graphs.
+- When creating `.js` files for javascript, you will need a `config.js` to hold your API key for accessing Leaflet, a `logic.js` page for your javascript code to create maps using Leaflet and a `plots.js` page for your Plotly charts and graphs.
 - You can create separate pages for any additional javascript or javascript libraries used (we have `L.colorIcon.js` as an additional library plugin used on our Leaflet map)
 - When designing the look of your webpage dashboard add the appropriate Bootstrap scripts (in the `<head>` tag and before the closing `</body>` tag) We use Bootstrap version 4.6 in our `index.html`